 The market for our products is highly competitive, and we expect competition from both established and new companies to increase.
-Our competitors include companies such as ADTRAN, Inc., Alcatel-Lucent S.A., Arris Group, Inc., Ciena Corporation, Huawei Technologies Co.
-Ltd. and ZTE Corporation, among others.
+Our competitors include companies such as ADTRAN, Inc., Alcatel-Lucent S.A. (now part of Nokia), Arris Group, Inc., Ciena Corporation, Huawei Technologies Co.
+Ltd., ZTE Corporation and DASAN Zhone Solutions, Inc., among others.